 An unrelated problem, but with similar effects, is that of occasional but lengthy data processing done by readout processes.
 One example is the rare but time-consuming processing of pedestals to keep zero suppression efficient (see [1], Section 3.3).
 Most such calculations happen seldom, and are usually done off-spill when possible.
 When performed at any earliest convenience, it is however likely that different subsystems will do such processing on different events, keeping the remainder of the setup idle.
 By making all systems that need to do recurring calculations perform them at the same time, the overall impact is minimised.
-The spill-off events are convenient points.
-Furthermore, each system should only consider each $2^n$ th spill-off event, such that $2^n$ is larger than the number of spill-off events since last time.
-Even if different subsystems have varying periods between the calculations, the occasions will then be maximally aligned.
+The off-spill events are convenient points.
+Furthermore, each system should only consider each 2^{n} th off-spill event.
+Even if different subsystems have varying periods between the calculations, the occasions will be maximally aligned.

-&lt;sup>8One bug with a stuck read-out had to be corrected during the run.
+8One bug with a stuck read-out had to be corrected during the run.
 Thanks to the debugger-friendly design of MBS, it was possible to pin-point the reason for the stuck locking-mechanism on the first occasion, and apply corrections.

-$^9 \rm One$ may say that the DAQ finally has gotten "its priorities right", namely to primarily do read-out.
+$^{^9 \}rm One$ may say that the DAQ finally has gotten "its priorities right", namely to primarily do read-out.